rob-blackbourn/bareASGI-tutorial/blog-rest/server/README.md

 ## The controller

-We implement the controller as a class.
+I have chosen to implement the controller as a class.

 The source code for the controller can be found [here](bareasgi_glog/blog_controller.py).